India expands faltering vaccine drive as new cases soar - Borneo Post Online

 But very few of them have been given appointments and only half a dozen of India’s 28 states began vaccinating people under 45, and in many cases only a token scale.

+“Half my family is positive, so everybody wanted us to get vaccinated,” data scientist Megha Srivastava, 35, told AFP outside the Max clinic, one of three private hospitals in the Indian capital vaccinating younger people.

+“It won’t completely protect us, but it will ensure that even if we get infected, we’ll recover,” she said.

-Further confusion has been created by New Delhi’s decision to ask states and private hospitals to order vaccine supplies on their own, creating a three-tier pricing system that requires them to pay more per dose than the central government.
+Further confusion has been created by the government’s decision to ask states and private hospitals to order vaccine supplies on their own.

-This has led to squabbles between the central government, run by Prime Minister Narendra Modi’s Bharatiya Janata Party, and states governed by opposition parties.

-Anecdotal evidence suggests that some private clinics have been told they won’t receive any vials for months.
+“We have contacted Serum Institute of India that has said they will be able to provide doses only after six months,” DS Rana, chair of the Sir Ganga Ram Hospital in Delhi, told the Hindustan Times daily.

+C.K.
+Bakshi, a doctor at one government hospital, said there was “no issue with supply” and was vaccinating almost 300 people a day.
+But it did not have government permission to jab under 45s, she told AFP.

 “The whole thing looks like a confused elephant to me right now,” said T Jacob John, a retired clinical virology professor at the Christian Medical College Vellore.